-Humira is also approved to treat ulcerative colitis in adults.
+Humira and the biosimilars are also approved to treat ulcerative colitis in adults.
 Ulcerative colitis, like Crohn's disease, is an inflammatory autoimmune condition.
 Symptoms usually develop over time in the colon and rectum and may include diarrhea, often with blood or pus, stomach cramping, rectal pain or bleeding, stool urgency, weight loss, fatigue, and fever.

 Humira dosing is similar to that used in adult Crohn's disease: after a higher initial loading dose in the first month, a maintenance dose of 40 mg injected every other week is started.
 If clinical remission is not seen by 8 weeks, see your doctor, as Humira therapy may need to be re-evaluated.

 Don't feel bad if you don't know what Hidradenitis Suppurativa (HS) is; most people don't unless they have fallen victim to this condition.
 In fact, when Humira was FDA-approved in September 2015 for HS, it was the first approved therapy for this condition on the market.
 HS is a chronic skin disease with symptoms of painful, swollen, and sometimes pus-filled, foul smelling lesions found around the armpits, groin, buttocks and under the breasts.